Groumy/Groumy.github.io/_drafts/going-black.md

 ## Unified action resolution mechanisim

-One thing I know I don't love is every action having it's own set of rules.
-Yes, I'm looking at you AD&D.
+One thing I know I don't love is when every action have it's own set of rules.
+Yes, I'm looking at you AD&D. It's simply not elegant.

 I alway appreciated system that are basically driven simply by Attribute Tests and other subsystem simply modify the Attribute Test, like Cypher System.